meanpenguin/NetCoreConsole/README.md

 MyConsole.runtimeconfig.dev.json
 MyConsole.runtimeconfig.json
 ```

-Note that is it missing the bootstrap exe `MyConsole.exe` and the host polciy and host resolver files.
+Note that is it missing the bootstrap exe `MyConsole.exe` and the host policy and host resolver files.

 ### Secondary build